mikicz/ucl-photonics-oss-talks/oss.md

 - What about the dependencies of `pandas`?
   - a dependency of `pandas` can break `pandas` itself
   - if not listed what version should be installed?
-  - transitive dependencies can be silently updated changing dependencies.
+  - transitive dependencies can be silently updated changing dependencies
   - `pip freeze > requirements-all.txt`

 </v-clicks>